SiliconLabs/wisun_applications/wisun_soc_csmp_agent_skeleton/Readme.md

 # Summary

-This readme covers the steps needed to get started using the two projects **Wi-SUN - SoC CSMP Agent Sample Application** that can be built using Simplicity Studio and the **Wi-SUN - SoC CSMP Agent Skeleton** that can be built using the [csmp-agent-lib](https://github.com/CiscoDevNet/csmp-agent-lib) build system to allow a Wi-SUN node to connect to FND.
+This readme covers the steps needed to get started using the project the **Wi-SUN - SoC CSMP Agent Skeleton** that can be built using the [csmp-agent-lib](https://github.com/CiscoDevNet/csmp-agent-lib) build system to allow a Wi-SUN node to connect to FND.

 # Requirements